-From Figure 6, which presents the change in the flux during filtration, it can be seen that the pristine PAN membrane experiences a significant flux decline (55% of the initial flux) already after 2 h and also had a very poor fouling recovery ratio.
-On the other hand, both the high and low surface density brushes covered membranes had very high antifouling properties, with less than 20% flux reduction after 2 h of filtration and a high water FRR with above 90% flux recovery after the washing step.
+Figure 6, which presents the change in flux during filtration, shows that the pristine PAN membrane experiences a significant decline in flux (55% of the initial flux) after only 2 h and also bears a very poor fouling recovery ratio.
+Conversely, membranes covered with both high and low-surface density brushes have excellent antifouling properties, with less than 20% flux reduction after 2 h of filtration and a high water fouling reduction ratio with over 90% flux recovery after the washing step.